Word Smith: Trouble

 Poem: Powell’s City of Books And then they found a copy of The Shipping News In the Heart of the Continue reading

-Cottonwood Gulch Sunrise Hike, New Mexico Word Smith: Hike What it is?
-According to Wikipedia: A HIKE or hiking is Continue reading
+Kids Hike, Colorado Word Smith: Hike What it is?
+According to Wikipedia: A HIKE or hiking is the preferred term, Continue reading

 Word Smith: Holy Moses Holy Moses … interjection in English (mildly blasphemous) expression of surprise, outrage, disgust, etc. Synonyms For semantic relationships of this term, Continue reading